How to Insulate Windows and Doors for Winter

 Look for doors with higher R-values.
 This refers to the door’s capacity to resist heat flow, which basically means its ability to insulate and stop cold drafts from coming in around the door.

 Do your pets enjoy the freedom of going in and out at their leisure?
 Don’t forget to check your pet door for drafts!
 Consider replacing your old pet door with an all-weather variety that’s designed to let your pet in and out while maintaining a weather-tight seal when not in use.

-With all these winter weatherizing tips, your home will feel so comfy and cozy you’ll never want to leave.
-Of course, there are more ways to protect your home.
-It’s a great idea to check with your American Family Insurance agent to conduct a homeowners or renters insurance review, just to make sure you’re as protected as you want to be.
+With these winter weatherizing tips, your home will feel so comfy and cozy you’ll never want to leave.
+Of course, there are more ways to protect your home every season of the year with a personalized homeowners insurance policy.
+Check in with your agent for a personal insurance review and ensure you have the coverages in place to keep you protected all year round.